pySTEPS/pysteps.github.io/index.md

 [https://pysteps.readthedocs.io](https://pysteps.readthedocs.io)

 This also includes a [gallery of tutorials](https://pysteps.readthedocs.io/en/latest/auto_examples/index.html) and the [reference guide](https://pysteps.readthedocs.io/en/latest/pysteps_reference/index.html) for all modules and functions available in pysteps.

-Note that the documentation for V0.2 is currently still available [here](https://pysteps.github.io/pysteps/refmanual/).

 ## Quick-start guide
 The easiest way to install pysteps is through [conda](https://docs.conda.io/en/latest/).
 To install the pysteps package in an existing conda environment: